 - We employ nearly 300 food service professionals.

 - As a district, SNP has an average overall health inspection of 99.2.

 - All of SNP employees take required sanitation training.
 All Cafeteria Managers and at least 1 additional School Nutrition employee are required to become ServSafe certified.
 We currently have 138 employees who are ServSafe Certified.

 CEP Provision Announcement

-School Nutrition is pleased to announce the implantation of the Community Eligibility Provision (CEP) at the following Cabarrus County Schools for the 2018-2019 school year:
+School Nutrition is pleased to announce the continuation of the Community Eligibility Provision (CEP) at the following Cabarrus County Schools for the 2019-20 school year: